 These days, new coffee shops sprout out every other week and you can’t go more than four strides down a street in Manchester city centre or turn a corner in the leafy suburbs without finding a new terrace to have your flat white on.

 When it comes to coffee, Manchester knows what’s going on.
 Like your coffee black?
 You’re in the right city.
 Like your coffee to be inspired by Scandinavia?
 You’re in the right city.
 Like your coffee with cointreau?
 Ditto.
 Manchester is the place to be when it comes to having a good cuppa – not just during UK Coffee Week – and you don’t want to miss out on these coffee connoisseurs.

 “The community spirit of the UK speciality coffee scene is as vibrant as ever,” says Kathryn Lewis, the editor of Independent Coffee Guide.

 “There have, of course, been some casualties as a result of the lockdowns.
 However, it’s inspiring to see so many coffee shops and roasteries bounce back stronger thanks to the dedication of the loyal customers who’ve supported them through the pandemic.”

+Research has found that Manchester is the UK’s top coffee shop hot spot outside London.
 A quick Google search will tell you that Starbucks has 18 branches in the city centre.
 Keep walking; our beloved city is increasingly dotted with little independent gems and hideouts.
-Cool coffee shops that have that little more flair and love for coffee.
+Cool speciality coffee shops that have that little more flair and love for coffee.
 It’s been heartening to watch the growth of smaller coffee establishments…

 Think of how much time you spend in coffee shops a week.
-Meetings are invariably done ‘over a coffee’ these days.
-Free wifi means you can actively get work done in a coffee shop, away from the distractions of the office.
+Most meetings are invariably done ‘over a coffee’ these days, and free wifi means you can actively get work done in a coffee shop – away from the distractions of the office.

 Shoppers will retreat for a brew in between purchases.
 Coffee bars have even become a place for teenagers to hang out in.